 5. Trademark Application Number

-Process of transferring trademark ownership in India
+The process of transferring trademark ownership in India would involve the following steps:

 1. Assignor and Assignee Agreement: The first step in transferring trademark ownership is to execute an assignment agreement between the current owner (the assignor) and the new owner (the assignee).
-This agreement should clearly state the terms and conditions of the assignment, including the specific trademark being transferred and the consideration (if any) for the transfer.

 2. Filing of Trademark Assignment Deed: The next step is to file the trademark assignment deed with the Indian Trade Marks Registry (TMR).
-The TMR will review the assignment agreement and the supporting documents to ensure that the assignment is valid.

 4. Objection period: Any interested party has an opportunity of 30 days from the date of publication to file an opposition to the assignment.
-If no opposition is received, or the opposition is unsuccessful, the TMR will register the assignment.

 5. Update of the Register: After the registration of the assignment, the TMR will update the register to reflect the new ownership of the trademark.
-The assignee will then become the new registered owner of the trademark and will have all the rights and privileges of the trademark owner.

 6. Obtaining the new certificate of registration: The assignee will have to apply for a new certificate of registration in the name of the new owner.